Hungary

 4th round

-• eligible participants are the top 12-16 contestants based on t(III) scores – not less than 1/3 of the participants should be male/female students and not less than 1/4 of the participants should be in their non-final schoolyear
+• Eligible participants are the top 12-16 contestants based on t(III) scores – not less than 1/3 of the participants should be male/female students, and not less than 1/4 should be in their non-final school year.

-• takes place in Szeged (Termosz Laboratory) – two consecutive days
+• It takes place in Szeged (Termosz Laboratory) – two consecutive days

-• previous year’s IBO theory tests – raw scores are normalized to t(theo)
+• For the theory part, the previous year's IBO theory tests summed up raw scores and normalised them to a z-score and t(theo).

-• 3-4 practicals based on the announced practcials by the current host of the IBO – raw scores are normalized in each practical, the average is the t(prac)
+• 3-4 practicals based on the announced practicals by the current host of the IBO.
+Raw scores are normalised for each practical (z-score), and the average is calculated and normalised again to the t(prac).

 • Final score of the HUNBIO competition is t(final)

-• in some years, when a selected competitor is not able or not recommended to participate at the IBO, the fifth or sixth competitor will be invited as a team member
+• In some years, when a selected competitor is not able or not recommended to participate in the IBO, the fifth or sixth competitor will be invited as a team member

 Number of students in first round

-• National Biology Competition - serves as 0th round: cca.
-5 000 contestants
+• National Biology Competition - serves as the 0th round: cca.
+5,000 contestants

 Tests

-• 0th round: National Biology Competition - paper based MCQ tests with knowledge based questions (120 questions; 150 points; 4 hours)
+• 0th round: National Biology Competition - paper-based MCQ tests with knowledge-based questions (72 questions; 90 points; 3 hours)

 • 1st and 2nd round of HUNBIO - online test MCQ + Calculations (35-50 questions; 70-100 points; 90-120 min)